openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 public func atLeastTimes(minTimesExpected: Int64): VerifyStatement
 ```

-Function: Specifies that this "verification statement" verifies that the "stub signature" has been executed at least the specified number of times within the verification scope.
+Functionality: Specifies that this "verification statement" verifies the "stub signature" is executed at least the specified number of times within the verification scope.

 Parameters:

-- minTimesExpected: [Int64](../../core/core_package_api/core_package_intrinsics.md#int64) - The minimum expected execution count for verification.
+- minTimesExpected: [Int64](../../core/core_package_api/core_package_intrinsics.md#int64) - The minimum expected number of executions to verify.

-Return Value:
+Return value:

 - [VerifyStatement](unittest_mock_package_classes.md#class-verifystatement) - Returns the object itself.

 Exceptions:

-- [MockFrameworkException](./unittest_mock_package_exceptions.md#class-mockframeworkexception) - Throws an exception if the object has already been assigned an execution count or has been passed into a "verification action."
+- [MockFrameworkException](./unittest_mock_package_exceptions.md#class-mockframeworkexception) - Thrown when the object has already been assigned an execution count or has been passed into a "verification action".
-- [IllegalArgumentException](../../core/core_package_api/core_package_exceptions.md#class-illegalargumentexception) - Throws an exception if the number passed as the `minTimesExpected` parameter is negative.
+- [IllegalArgumentException](../../core/core_package_api/core_package_exceptions.md#class-illegalargumentexception) - Thrown when the number passed as the `minTimesExpected` parameter is negative.

 ### func once()